Yousef-8/Knowledge-Tracker/readme.md

 # Knowledge Tracker
 Knowledge Tracker is a full-stack web app designed to help people keep track of what they’re learning.
-Users can log any topic they study, and wuth just a click can  finds useful resources—like YouTube videos, quick explanations from DuckDuckGo, and summaries from Wikipedia using public APIs.
+Users can log any topic they study, and with just a click they can finds useful resources—like YouTube videos, quick explanations from DuckDuckGo, and summaries from Wikipedia using public APIs.
-**This is bold text**

 ## Overview
 Knowledge Tracker allows users to: